 Bring your kids along

 There is plenty of special entertainment at the Lincoln Christmas Market to make it a magical experience for kids.
-At the new section at St Paul on the Bail, children can write and decorate personalised letters to Santa and then deliver them into a big Christmas postbox.
+At St Paul on the Bail, children can write and decorate personalised letters to Santa and then deliver them into a big Christmas postbox.

 Lincoln Council operates a wristband scheme at the market for children to give you peace of mind.
 You can pick up a free wristband from the Tourist Information Centre in Castle Square, from stewards at the market entrances or at the Lincolnshire Showground park and ride station.
 Write your mobile number on the back of your child’s wristband, and a market steward will call you if you become separated.